amannn/next-intl/README.md

 ## TODO

 - Cache format result?
-- Pass currency to number? (if currency is sensitive to locale, use the messages)
+- Other features of react-intl:
   - Relative time
-- Check other features of react-intl
+  - Pass currency to number? (if currency is sensitive to locale, use the messages)